kompismatchning/kompismatchning/README.md

 Blending is a tool that helps organizations, cities and municipalities pairing immigrants and refugees with people from the local community.
 It is currently being used by [IM](https://www.manniskohjalp.se) to run the Duo Stockholm program.
 It is free to use for anyone who wants to set up a similar program.

+A demo is available at https://blending.herokuapp.com/admin.
+Login with admin@example.com/password.

 ## Requirements

 Blending is built with Ruby on Rails and requires a server running Ruby and an SQL database such as Postgres.
 An e-mail service such as [SendGrid](https://www.sendgrid.com) is required to send e-mails.
 We recommend installing and running the application on the [Heroku](https://www.heroku.com) platform.